 Employee engagement in isolation and beyond: how you can make it happen

 How are your people responding to current restrictions and preparing for the ‘next normal’?
 Are they thriving or just surviving?
 Perhaps that answer changes from day to day.
-We are all responding differently depending on our mindset, personal circumstances and location.
-Diminished workloads, the absence of feedback from colleagues or tangible outcomes, waning motivation and a loss of ‘professional purpose’ are just a few of the challenges many are up against.
+We’re all responding differently depending on our mindset, personal circumstances and location.
+Diminished workloads, the absence of colleague feedback and tangible outcomes, waning motivation and a loss of ‘professional purpose’ are just a few of the challenges we’re up against.
 So what can you do if your teams are in this situation?
 How can you improve your employee engagement?

-Over the past few weeks we have been publishing a blog series, Employeeengagement in isolation and beyond in which we have highlighted what teams can do to keep their people functioning effectively and getting prepared for the opportunities that will present themselves as markets transition out of lockdown.
+Over the past few weeks, we’ve been publishing a blog series called Employeeengagement in isolation and beyond.
+We’ve highlighted what teams can do to keep their people functioning effectively.
+We’ve also addressed how to prepare for the opportunities ahead as markets transition out of lockdown.

 Diving deeper into the digital world

-Below are the 7 applications of digital tools that we have explored, each a discrete blog with content relevant to the specific application!
+Below are the 7 applications of digital tools that we have explored in our blog series.
+Each forms a blog with content relevant to the specific application.

 “If you can’t earn, learn” is a maxim that is especially relevant at this time.
-Perfect practice, after all, makes perfect.
-We will look at the power of video role-play in providing an excellent platform for practicing skills and sharing outcomes of different scenarios to solicit feedback from other team members.
+Practice, after all, makes perfect.
+We’ll look at the power of video role-play in providing an excellent platform for practising skills and sharing outcomes of different scenarios to solicit peer-to-peer feedback.

-As a leading provider of customer service and sales coaching, here at Prosell, we’ve been using video conferencing platforms to observe and coach our clients for many years.
+As a leading provider of customer service and sales coaching, we’ve been using video conferencing platforms to observe and coach our clients for many years.
 Coaching is about addressing both the emotional obstacles and skills required for personal growth.
-We will share some essential tips to support your team leaders in ensuring their ‘virtual coaching’ is effective at a time when it is more important than ever.
+We’ll share some essential tips to support your team leaders in ensuring their ‘virtual coaching’ is effective at a time when it is so vital.

-Do you have the time required to design, check, and test new elearning content to prepare your people for a return to the workplace?
+Do you have the time to design, check, and test new elearning content to prepare your people to return to the workplace?
 Clarity, an empathic tone, and reassurance will all be required as you assist teams to orient and adjust to new working practices.
-Video is a fantastic medium for this scenario, whether it is instructive videos to watch or video hosted briefing sessions, nothing conveys the required emotional dimension like face to face communication.
-Don’t de-humanize the situation with avatars and diagrams; use digital to facilitate a clear and human message.
+Video is a fantastic medium for this scenario, from watching instructive videos to taking part in video-hosted briefing sessions.
+Nothing conveys the required emotional dimension like face-to-face communication.
+Don’t de-humanize the situation with avatars and diagrams.
+Use digital to facilitate a clear and human message.
 Here we share ideas for how you can do this effectively and quickly.

 The big format winner in online learning during the COVID pandemic has been video conferencing platforms.
-As organizations have scrambled to set up effective team working and communication they have turned to reliable ‘face to face’ formats.
+As organizations have scrambled to set up effective team working and communication, they’ve turned to reliable ‘face to face’ formats.
 Digitally facilitated learning does not have to mean e-learning, with its inherent negative connotations of a one-size-fits-all approach that in reality serves no-one.
-Using digital formats to facilitate off-line learning tasks prior to sharing their experiences via video conference and then encouraging follow-up tasks, will foster deductive development rather than instructive boredom.
-We will share our experiences of creating engaging and active blended development activities via digital tools.
+Digital formats can facilitate offline learning tasks, after which experiences are shared via video conference.
+Follow-up tasks are then encouraged to foster deductive development rather than instructive boredom.
+We’ll share our experiences of creating engaging and active blended development activities via digital tools.

 As organizations open up with new safe practices in place, customers will assess and judge their experience on a new set of criteria.
-Whilst customer service will remain important it will be blended with how safe the customer feels.
-We look at how individual perceptions of Covid risk can lower your ‘magnetic middle’ behavior and damage your customer experience.
-We explore why coaching is the best antidote to reduced standards and how digital support for coaching can get your teams displaying consistent brand behavior which drives customer loyalty.
+While customer service will remain important, it will be blended with how safe the customer feels.
+We look at how individual perceptions of COVID risk can lower your ‘magnetic middle’ behavior and damage your customer experience.
+We explore why coaching is the best antidote to reduced standards and how digital support for coaching can get your teams displaying consistent brand behavior.
+Together, this drives customer loyalty.

 If you are fortunate enough to be hiring at this time, then tune into this blog as we share how remote onboarding can support the functional development of new hires.
 Engagement without any personal contact is understandably a challenge.
-But an interesting and interactive online onboarding process can help new hires engage with leaders and colleagues and facilitate peer learning in a similar fashion to what they would experience under normal circumstances.
+But an interesting and interactive online onboarding process can help new hires engage with leaders and colleagues and facilitate peer learning.

-Each of the blogs in our Employeeengagement in isolation and beyond series shares real-world ideas from our clients illustrating how you can engage, develop, and prepare your team for the future.
+Each of the blogs in our Employeeengagement in isolation and beyond series shares real-world ideas from our clients.
+They illustrate how you can engage, develop, and prepare your team for the future.
 We hope these tangible examples provide some insight and inspiration for how to hone and refine your own employee engagement and development strategy.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.